 If you were caught it would be by the Army or the Luftwaffe.
 They would then call the SS to come in and the SS would interrogate you, and you were supposed to stick to Name Rank and Serial number.
 We were supposed to die before giving up any secrets.
 I think most of the fellas…..from what I’ve heard they did not torture.

-If they did it was according to how mean the guy was that ran the base.
+If torture of US airmen did occur it would come down to how mean the guy was that ran the base [not an organized policy].

 Does that equation differ if the airmen was Jewish?